 Any ADU may apply for this waiver, which may be granted if the following criteria are met:

-- Lower income household that has a gross income below 80% of the San Diego County median income (as of 2022, that number is $63,400)
+• Lower income household that has a gross income below 80% of the San Diego County median income (as of 2023, the AMI for San Diego County is $116,800)

 Read more about how to complete the Vista ADU Fee Waiver Program.